-Prior to this offering, there has been no public market for our Class A Common Stock.
-Future sales of substantial amounts of our Class A Common Stock in the public market following this offering, or the possibility of such sales occurring, could adversely affect prevailing market prices for our Class A Common Stock or could impair our ability to raise capital through further offerings of equity securities.
+Prior to our recent initial public offering, there was no public market for our Class A Common Stock.
+Future sales of substantial amounts of our Class A Common Stock in the public market following our initial public offering, or the possibility of such sales occurring, could adversely affect prevailing market prices for our Class A Common Stock or could impair our ability to raise capital through further offerings of equity securities.